FansDB/docs/docs/studios.md

 ## Networks
 1. Select an appropriate network to match the one used in the name field.
-1. No not create new networks.
+1. Do not create new networks.

 ## Links